DataBiosphere/biocore-data-model/content/README.md

 # README FOR BIOCORE

-All in one readme--no digging through the directory tree to find more docs--its all here.

-BioCore Data Model is *not a* schema, but it contains tools for generating them using LinkML and YAML files (the data model).
-The YAML files are the data model, the schema it generates are JSON files.
-We do provide a collection of test schema, so if you are looking for a schema to start with, check the `json_schema` directory to determine if BioCore will be useful for your application.
+BioCore Data Model is *not a single* schema, but it contains tools for generating them using LinkML and YAML files (the data model).

 The Turtle/RDF ontology (OWL2) files are collections of *vocabularies*, and there are three: